 So, how can you protect your business from insider attacks?

-What you can do to minimise risk:
+What you can do to minimise Cloud Computing Threads:

-The first thing to do is audit your organisation’s access control policies.
+The first thing to do is to audit your organisation’s access control policies.
 Do this for all members of staff – no matter what role they are in.
 Everyone from new starters to senior managers can be an insider threat, whether intentional or not.
 This especially applies to contractors who are often given full staff privileges with little to no oversight.

 You need to identify what data each group of staff needs access to and more importantly, what data they can currently access that they shouldn’t.
 For instance, can the marketing team access payroll files?
 A thorough audit will help you identify problem areas quickly and create ‘access control groups.’